oliboni/stack-spring-starter/README.md

 ## Plugins

-Existem dois plugins, um para adicionar as configs do database e outro para adicionar as configs do flyway
+Existem três plugins, um para adicionar as configs do database, outro para adicionar as configs do flyway e outro para adicionar as configurações do redis

 ### Database
 ```